Capturing the dynamical repertoire of single neurons with generalized linear models: Discussion

-Despite these advantages, GLMs have several limitations.
-First, GLMs often do not generalize well across stimulus distributions: models fit with a particular set of stimuli often do not accurately predict responses to stimuli with markedly different statistics (e.g., stimuli with large changes in mean or variance, or white noise vs.\ naturalistic stimuli) \cite{Heitman14}.
-Secondly, GLMs lack clear interpretability in terms of underlying mechanisms.
-This stands in contrast to dynamical models designed to capture by specific biophysical variables and processes.
+Despite their many advantages, GLMs have several limitations that bear further discussion.
+First, GLMs often do not generalize well across stimulus distributions; models fit with a particular set of stimuli often do not accurately predict responses to stimuli with markedly different statistics (e.g., stimuli with large changes in mean or variance, or white noise vs. naturalistic stimuli) \citep{Heitman14}.

+Secondly, GLMs often lack clear interpretability in terms of underlying mechanisms.
+This stands in contrast to dynamical models designed to capture specific biophysical variables and processes.
 In the two-dimensional Izhikevich model, for example, one variable ($v$) represents the neuron's membrane potential, and the other variable ($u$) can be understood as a membrane recovery variable, which reflects K\textsuperscript{+} channel activation and Na\textsuperscript{+} channel inactivation.
+Despite the fact the GLM filters do not represent specific biophysical variables, in some cases they can still provide insight into underlying biological processes.
+For example, recent work provides an interpretation of the GLM as a synaptic conductance based model with linear sub-threshold dynamics \citep{Latimer14}.
+Work on the SRM has shown that by dividing the effects of spike history into a dynamic threshold and a spike afterpotential, one can in fact measure their separate contributions with intracellular recordings of a neuron's subthreshold voltage; the spike afterpotential can be observed directly in this voltage trace, while the effects on thereshold can be estimated indirectly by noting the absence of firing \citep{Mensi12,Pozzorini13,Gerstner14}.

-(But see \cite{Latimer14} for a recent interpretation of the GLM as a synaptic conductance based model with linear sub-threshold dynamics.)
-A third known limitation of GLMs is that, in some cases, they lack the flexibility to capture the spiking precision or the nonlinear response properties of real spike trains.
-Extensions of the GLM, such as the generalized quadratic model \cite{Fitzgerald11,Rajan13,ParkI13gqm}, the spike-triggered mixture model \cite{Theis13}, and models with additional nonlinear feedback \cite{Cui13,McFarland13} or nonlinear inputs \cite{Ahrens2008a,Williamson15}, have been designed to overcome these limitations.
-However, we did not find these extensions to be necessary for capturing the range of dynamical behaviors considered here.
+A third known limitation of GLMs is that they lack the flexibility to capture some nonlinear response properties of real spike trains.
+For example, as point neuron models, GLMs do not reflect the fact that neurons often receive spatially segregated inputs on the dendritic tree, and these inputs can be processed separately and combined nonlinearly \citep{London05}.
+Some extensions of the GLM that incorporate nonlinear inputs and multiple subunits \citep{Fitzgerald11,Rajan13,ParkI13gqm,Cui13,McFarland13,Ahrens2008a,Williamson15} may begin to address this issue, but certainly fall short of capturing the full complexity of dendritic processing.
+For the range of dynamical behaviors considered here, however, we did not find these extensions to be necessary.